burnpiro/erdem.pl/content/posts/2022/2022-04-guided-gradcam/guided-gradcam.md

     <figcaption>Figure 2: Guided GradCAM computation process.
 Source: <a href="https://arxiv.org/abs/1610.02391">Grad-CAM: Visual Explanations from Deep Networks via Gradient-based Localization</a></figcaption>
 </figure>

 Guided GradCAM is a combination of GradCAM's map and GBP attribution.
-To compute the Guided GradCAM value, we are performing Hadamard product (also known as element-wise multiplication) of the attribution from GBP with a map from GradCAM (see [Fig. 2](#figure-2)).
-Combining GBP and GradCAM allow us to generate sharp attributions, as presented in [Figure 3](#figure-3).
+To compute the Guided GradCAM value, we are performing the Hadamard product (also known as element-wise multiplication) of the attribution from GBP with a map from GradCAM (see [Fig. 2](#figure-2)).
+Combining GBP and GradCAM allows us to generate sharp attributions, as presented in [Figure 3](#figure-3).

 <figure id="figure-3">
     <img src="501-Dandie_Dinmont-Dandie_Dinmont.png" alt="Guided GradCAM Result"/>